LondonJim/Chrome-Extension-Petitions/README.md

 Click on Load unpacked and select the folder containing the extension, a green p icon will appear top left of the chrome browser, clicking on it brings up the popup.

-`npm install` to install End to End testing framework CodeceptJS with Puppeteer
+`npm install` to install testing frameworks CodeceptJS with Puppeteer and Jasmine helped by babel

 ## Recently Completed